CameronStuartSmith/flashcards/README.md

 ### How to run

 * Clone the repo
+* Run yarn install or npm install in the cloned repo
 * Run yarn start or npm start in the cloned repo
 * Scan the QR code to open expo